Nginx Setup¶

 }

-The Defender's own admin and guard pages should not be behind auth_request, as this would create a circular dependency.
+The Castellum's own admin and guard pages should not be behind auth_request, as this would create a circular dependency.
 The admin dashboard has its own built-in authentication.